docker-library/docs/influxdb/README-short.txt

-InfluxDB is an open source time series database for recording metrics, events, and analytics.
+InfluxDB is the open source time series database built for real-time analytic workloads.